Overview of IEC 62304 Certification

-A voluntary Site inspection is conducted, and the issuing authority reviews quality management documents to assess the organisation's readiness for scale I and II Auditing Phase.
+A voluntary Site inspection is conducted, and the issuing authority reviews quality management necessary papers to assess the organisation's readiness for scale I and II Auditing Phase.

 - Audit: Stage I

-Assessment of the eligibility for Certification is understood as well as determined by results of on-site Auditing, business assessment and IEC 62304 standard documents analysis.
+Assessment of the eligibility for Certification is understood as well as determined by results of on-site Auditing, business assessment and IEC 62304 standard necessary papers analysis.

 - Audit: Stage II